-The Paducah Parks & Recreation Department cancels classes and activities if the Paducah City Schools are closed due to weather.
-The administrative offices will remain open unless specifically stated.
+Weather or other situations may cause Paducah Parks & Recreation Department to cancel classes and activities.
 The cancellation phone number is 270-444-8621.
-Also, check for cancellations on our Facebook and Twitter pages.
+Also, check for cancellations on Parks' Facebook page.

 The City of Paducah has several ordinances related to dogs including dogs at special community events, chaining and tethering of dogs, enclosure and chaining requirements for the confinement of dogs, sanitary disposal of dog feces, and precautions for owners of dangerous dogs.
 To view all the ordinances related to dogs, visit Dog Ordinances.
-Thanks to a public-private partnership, the Paducah Dog Park is open at Stuart Nelson Park.
-Plus, a section of Independence Park is a dog park.
+Paducah has two dog parks: the Paducah Dog Park at Stuart Nelson Park and a section of Independence Park.

 The Parks & Recreation Department has more than two dozen Parks and Facilities for your enjoyment.

 There are three ways to register for programs and activities.
 Online Registration allows registration online using a major credit/debit card.
 Click the "Guest" link to view programs and activities.
 Registration also is available by visiting or calling the Parks office at 270-444-8508 or by downloading and mailing the Registration Form with a check.

 The Parks & Recreation Department offers several facilities and park shelters for rent.
 View Shelter and Facility Reservations for more information.

 The Parks & Recreation Department provides several Camps for kids during the summer.

 Throughout the year, the Parks & Recreation Department arranges Special Events ranging from Movies in the Park to parades.